 At the same time, Jane clicks on link B. This action puts her into a different queue with different emails.

 This is a marketer's dream because you can easily send different emails based on the actions of your reader.
 The same can be done for people that don't click on any links.
 This is a really nice addition to Mailchimp.
-You can read about this and other changes in their blog.
+You can read about this and other changes in their blog (they removed this blog post so the link has been removed).